DBAPI User Guide

 Data Transformation: If data transformation is needed, fill in the Java class name of the data transformation plugin.
 Leave blank for no transformation.
 If the plugin requires parameters, fill in the parameters.

 Multi-SQL Support: Click the add button to add SQL.
 An API can execute multiple SQL statements, with multiple results packaged together and returned.
 For example, pagination queries where both details and total count need to be queried.
-Only one SQL can be written per SQL editing window.
+Only one SQL can be written in per SQL editing window.

 Add SQL